quangnamng/mobotscp/README.md

 sudo rosdep install --rosdistro $ROS_DISTRO --ignore-src --from-paths . -y
 ```

-* `No module named <module_name>`: if all dependences have been installed but some python2 modules/
+* `No module named <module_name>`: if all dependences have been installed but some python
-libraries are still missing, you can install them manually by `pip install <module_name>==<version>`.
+modules/libraries are still missing, install them manually by `pip install <module_name>`.
-Sometimes the latest version cannot be installed, so you may need to search for the version that supports
+If the latest version cannot be installed, search for the version that supports Python 2.7.12
-python 2.7.12 (in Ubuntu 16.04) or 2.7.17 (in Ubuntu 18.04).
-You may want to try `pip install --no-deps`
+(in Ubuntu 16.04) or 2.7.17 (in Ubuntu 18.04).
+You may try `pip install --no-deps` when
-when `pip install` fails especially in Ubuntu 16.04 since its `pip`'s version is no longer supported.
+`pip install` fails especially in Ubuntu 16.04 since its `pip`'s version is no longer supported.

-* Unable to load `VTK viewer for mayavi2`: you may not be able to view the FKR visualization
+* `Imported VTK version (8.1) does not match the one`: unable to load VTK viewer for mayavi2,
-but it will not affect the codes that generate and/or analyze FKR data.
+you may not view the FKR visualization but it will not affect the codes that generate/analyze FKR.

 * `IOError: Unable to create file` when saving/loading .h5py/.pp files: please make sure you
 have permission to create/modify files into the desired directory (`~/.openrave` for example)